byu-cs-236-classroom-templates/project-4/README.md

 The only part of the `Relation` class that needs to be implemented for Project 4 is `join` (hard).
 The docstring describe what the function should do. **You are expected to write one negative test for `join` and at least three positive tests: one for when there are no shared attributes, one for when all the attributes are shared, and one from when the is a mix of each.**

 You are expected to write one test, run it to see what happens (likely fail), and then write the code to pass that one test.
 Repeat the process for each test.
 As before, a negative test is one where an error is expected (e.g., bad operands to an operation).

+The `Relation.union` relational operator must be used for Project 4.
+Whether you implemented union in Project 3 or will implement it in Project 4, you should include unit tests for this operation.

 ### reporter.py